-The goal of this survey research is to gather basic information from social entrepreneurs/social enterprises on their management of intellectual property.
-The survey questions are a first step towards understanding SE organizational strategy and philosophy for growth, scaling, and/or replication activities and the IP policies that support that organizational strategy.
-First, we are interested in whether SEs recognize the intellectual property within their organizations.
-For example, do SEs think of their innovations, like activity sheets for an afterschool arts program developed by staff, as qualifying as IP under copyright law?
-Further, we ask how they protect it: do SEs have written policies regarding their IP?
+The survey questions are a first step towards understanding social enterprise (SE) organizational strategy and philosophy for growth, scaling, and/or replication activities and the IP policies that support that organizational strategy.
+We were interested in a few key intellectual property management decisions:

+- Whether SEs recognize the intellectual property within their organizations.
+For example, do SEs think of their innovations, like activity sheets for an after-school arts program developed by staff, as qualifying as IP under copyright law? - How they protect it: Do SEs have written policies regarding their IP?
 Who/what was the impetus for these policies come from: internal or external stakeholders?
-Who is responsible for enforcing the policies?
-Finally, we want to know the consequences, if any, of the existence of those policies.
+Who is responsible for enforcing the policies? - What are the consequences, if any, of the existence of those policies.
 Are there variations in the IP policies across organizations?
 Do these policies support employee and trustee recruitment and retention?
 Do these policies enable revenue generation, business expansion (i.e. scaling/replication), or niche protection?